 9. Stay involved in the IEP process even after a child reaches the Age of Majority—but allow the student to be the primary participant in the development of their IEP.

-If you suspect that your child will not be competent to handle educational decision-making, it will be important to consult with clinical and legal experts well in advance of your child reaching the Age of Majority.
-It is also important to keep your IEP team informed regarding any legal proceedings or arrangements that may impact educational decision-making.
-However, many students who are not competent to manage complex medical or financial decisions can still be strong participants in their educational processes and transition services.
+For parents or guardians who suspect that a child will not be competent to handle educational decision-making, it will be important to consult with clinical and legal experts well in advance of the child reaching the Age of Majority.
+It is also important to keep the IEP team informed regarding any legal proceedings or arrangements that may impact educational decision-making.
+With that said, many students who are not competent to manage complex medical or financial decisions can be strong participants in their educational processes and transition services.
 For tools that you can use to help educate students regarding the IEP process, please check out the video and document resources from imdetermined.org.
 For tools that you can use to explore decision-making and supported decision-making as students approach adulthood, please review these resources from Charting The Lifecourse.

 About the Author